joelguittet/meta-chip-examples/meta-chip-example-spidev/README.md

 ### chip-image-example-spidev

+After flashing the image, the interface is available at "/dev/spidev2.0".

+The spi-tools can be used to test the SPI interface.

+Checking the SPI interface configuration:

+	spi-config -d /dev/spidev2.0 -q # Will output current mode, lsb, bits and speed configuration of the interface

-See https://github.com/cpb-/spi-tools to check details and usage of spitools.
-The SPI interface on the C.H.I.P. board is "/dev/spidev2.0".
+See https://github.com/cpb-/spi-tools to check details and usage of spi-tools.

 Contributing